tavinathanson/simplepythonc/README.md

 # simplepythonc
-Example of the simplest possible C extension for Python
+Example of the simplest possible C extensions for Python.

 Run `python setup.py install`, which will both `build` and `install` the C extension.
 No further compilation is necessary.